igwed93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory 13-change_group changes the ownerof the file hello to school 100-change_owner_and_group chnages the owner to vincent and the group owner to staff
+12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory 13-change_group changes the ownerof the file hello to school 100-change_owner_and_group chnages the owner to vincent and the group owner to staff 101-symbolic_link_permissions changes the owner and group for '_hello' to vincent and staff respectively